MMLubczynski/Convert-numbers-to-words/README.md

 This is a simple exercise that i wanted to perform to put my knowledge to the test.

-I design a quick algorithm for my approach with this mindset:
+I design a quick algorithm/logic in which i build my application around it.
+Here is my design:

 1 - From 0 to 19, they have different name patterns => Dictionary or Enum?
 EnumLowNumbers